klinecharts/KLineChart/docs/en/instance-api.md

 ```

+### getGraphicMark(id)
+Get graphic mark information。
+- `id` calls the createGraphicMark method to return the identity

 ### setGraphicMarkOptions(id, options)
 Set the drawn graphic mark configuration.
 - `id` calls the createGraphicMark method to return the identity